Ancient Greek warfare: Hoplite warfare

 At least in the Archaic Period, the fragmentary nature of Ancient Greece, with many competing city-states, increased the frequency of conflict, but conversely limited the scale of warfare.
 Unable to maintain professional armies, the city-states relied on their citizens to fight.
 This inevitably reduced the potential duration of campaigns, as citizens would need to return to their jobs (especially in the case of farmers).
 Campaigns would therefore often be restricted to summer.
 Armies marched directly to their target, possibly agreed on by the protagonists.
 Sparta was an exception to this rule, as every Spartiate was a professional soldier.
 Spartans instead relied on slaves called helots for civilian jobs such as farming.

 If battle was refused by one side, it would retreat to the city, in which case the attackers generally had to content themselves with ravaging the countryside around, since the campaign season was too limited to attempt a siege.
 When battles occurred, they were usually set piece and intended to be decisive.
 These battles were short, bloody, and brutal, and thus required a high degree of discipline.
 At least in the early classical period, hoplites were the primary force; light troops and cavalry generally protected the flanks and performed skirmishing, acting as support troops for the core heavy infantry.

 The strength of hoplites was shock combat.
 The two phalanxes would smash into each other in hopes of quickly breaking the enemy force's line.
 Failing that, a battle degenerated into a pushing match, with the men in the rear trying to force the front lines through those of the enemy.
 This maneuver was known as the Othismos or "push."
 Thucydides described hoplite warfare as othismos aspidon or "the push of shields".
 Battles rarely lasted more than an hour.
 Once one of the lines broke, the troops would generally flee from the field, chased by peltasts or light cavalry if available.
 If a hoplite escaped, he would sometimes be forced to drop his cumbersome aspis, thereby disgracing himself to his friends and family.
 Casualties were slight compared to later battles, amounting to anywhere between 5 and 15% for the winning and losing sides respectively, but the slain often included the most prominent citizens and generals who led from the front.
-Thus, the whole war could be decided by a single field battle; victory was enforced by ransoming the fallen back to the defeated, called the 'Custom of the Dead Greeks'..
+Thus, the whole war could be decided by a single field battle; victory was enforced by ransoming the dead back to the defeated, called the 'Custom of the Dead Greeks'..